Conquer the lat pull-down and target the right muscles with this guide to the best grips on the pulldown bar.

 The lat pulldown is an essential exercise for building upper body strength.

-When it comes to building world-class lats and upper back muscle, there are fewer exercises that can match the lat pulldown.
+When it comes to building world-class lats and upper back muscle, fewer exercises can match the lat pulldown.

 But when it comes to the best lat pulldown grip… well… things can get tricky.

 This is where the Bro-ScienceTM can get heated and a little confusing.

 In this (actual) science-based article, we will take a deeper look at the full range of grips that you can use on a lat pulldown bar.